 In order to ensure that ACI Global and Registered Alliance Partners curriculum’s meet the needs of current learners, defined processes have been developed relating to recognition of prior learning, recognition of learners expectations and determining current pre-requisite needs as well as recognition of learners language, cultural, literacy and disability needs.

-The difference between job and occupational analysis is that in a company setting, the focus of analysis is a single job, whereas in most learning situations the focus is on an occupational area consisting of several closely related jobs.
+Course Development and Recognition of Prior Learning: The difference between job and occupational analysis is that in a company setting, the focus of analysis is a single job, whereas in most learning situations the focus is on an occupational area consisting of several closely related jobs.
 Job/occupational analysis involves finding out what should be taught to students or worker trainees.
 ACI Global has consistently found that the DACUM job analysis process is an excellent option.
-In the DACUM process, expert workers in the occupation are guided by a trained facilitator in a full day workshop to identify the duties, tasks of the occupation, along with the supportive enablers such as knowledge, skills, tools and equipment, and worker personal behaviors and competencies.
+In the DACUM process, expert workers in the occupation are guided by a trained facilitator in a full day workshop to identify the duties, tasks of the occupation, along with the supportive enablers such as knowledge, skills, tools and equipment, and worker personal Behaviours and competencies.
 Verification of Competence (VOC) is also addressed at this stage of the process.

-In the third component of the curriculum development process, Task Verification, ACI Global verifies selected aspects of each task identified in the DACUM process.
+Course Development and Recognition of Prior Learning: In the third component of the curriculum development process, Task Verification, ACI Global verifies selected aspects of each task identified in the DACUM process.
 Is the task actually performed in the job or occupation?
 How important is the task?
-How diffi¬cult is it to learn to perform the task?
+How difficult is it to learn to perform the task?
 How frequently is the task performed?
 Task verification data are collected through electronic or web-based surveys of other expert workers and, sometimes, the immediate supervisors of those workers.
-Data is statistically analyzed and becomes a basis for decisions about which tasks should be taught and which should not.
+Data is statistically analysed and becomes a basis for decisions about which tasks should be taught and which should not.
 The data gained is also valuable for creating test blueprints for future learning outcomes.

-In the next component of ACI Global’s curriculum development pro¬cess, Task Selection, data gathered during task verification is used to select tasks for instruction.
-Instruction would typically not be provided for a task that is of low importance or of low difficulty or that is performed by very few workers unless there is a compelling reason to provide instruction—for example, the task is a new one that workers have not yet been trained to perform.
+Course Development and Recognition of Prior Learning: In the next component of ACI Global’s curriculum development process, Task Selection, data gathered during task verification is used to select tasks for instruction.
+Instruction would typically not be provided for a task that is of low importance or of low difficulty or that is performed by very few workers unless there is a compelling reason to provide instruction for example, the task is a new one that workers have not yet been trained to perform.
 ACI Global’s experience has been that if a task is performed by fewer than 25 percent of workers, it should be set aside, and training onsite be provided.

-The next component of the curriculum development process is to conduct Task Analysis.
-Whether online or within an organizational context, instructors need more information (unless they have had recent personal experience) on the tasks selected for instruc¬tion: the steps of the task, the tools and equipment needed, the knowledge and skills required, safety concerns, relevant worker behaviors, decisions the worker must make, and the criteria used by industry to judge the adequacy of performance.
+Course Development and Recognition of Prior Learning: The next component of the curriculum development process is to conduct Task Analysis.
+Whether online or within an organizational context, instructors need more information (unless they have had recent personal experience) on the tasks selected for instruction: the steps of the task, the tools and equipment needed, the knowledge and skills required, safety concerns, relevant worker behaviours, decisions the worker must make, and the criteria used by industry to judge the adequacy of performance.

-Next, an instructional Competency Profile is established us¬ing good direct input from Industry and or Statutory and Regulatory Bodies.
-ACI Global uses a defined ISO 29993:2017 process in examin-ing the results of task analysis carefully to see which tasks require similar knowledge and worker behaviors.
+Course Development and Recognition of Prior Learning: Next, an instructional Competency Profile is established using good direct input from Industry and or Statutory and Regulatory Bodies.
+ACI Global uses a defined ISO 29993:2017 process in examining the results of task analysis carefully to see which tasks require similar knowledge and worker behaviours.
 Often, there are multiple tasks in the occupation that require basically the same knowledge, although the knowledge may be applied differently.

 Learning materials are developed in such a way so that alliance partners have the peace of mind that all learning materials are secured in line with ACI Global’s conformance to the latest ISO Information and Security standards.

-Candidates are encouraged to learn at their own pace with no set time limits imposed and a wide range of support materials are provided through the online resource center.
+Candidates are encouraged to learn at their own pace with no set time limits imposed and a wide range of support materials are provided through the online resource centre.

 ACI Global uses its conformance to the ISO 17024:2013 conformity assessment standard along with its certification to Learning Services ISO 29993:2017 to ensure all assessments and examinations conform and in deed are fair so as to ensure the candidate achieves the desired learning outcome.
-Further details regarding Assessment and Examination Materials are available by referring to the document Learning and Certification Process.
+All assessment and examination materials are secured within the ACI e-Quip portal targeted specifically to the following key criteria: